-This phycological dependency usually creeps in slowly as alcohol becomes part of one’s day-to-day.
+This psychological dependency usually creeps in slowly as alcohol becomes part of one’s day-to-day.

-For working professionals, it is not uncommon to end a workday with alcohol, either socially with colleagues or at home as a way to unwind, brokering the possibility of a psychological addiction later on.
+For working professionals, it is not uncommon to end a workday with alcohol, either socially with colleagues or at home as a way to unwind, brokering the possibility of addiction later on.

 If you are finding it difficult to relax without alcohol, then you may be suffering from dependency.